LuchoGabba/Master-Data-Science/python_fundamentals/py1-introduction-to-python/README.md

 # py1-introduction-to-python

-Download both Jupyter notebooks to your computer.
+Please download both Jupyter notebooks to your local machine.

-Solutions points to the solutions of the Notebooks.
-Download to your computer for the solutions.
+For the solutions to the exercises in the notebooks, refer to the "Solutions" keyword.
+Make sure to download these solution notebooks as well to access the answers.

-Also download the Images folder so that the images can be seen on the notebooks.
+Additionally, download the "Images" folder.
+This ensures that all visual content is properly displayed within the notebooks.